 Through collaborative efforts with local businesses and other social service agencies, we can extend our outreach to engage high-risk individuals.
 Our outreach workers have a regular presence at the following popular bars and clubs:

-Frannie Peabody Center supports GO Portland, GO Ogunquit, and GO Saco by offering gay, bisexual and questioning men an opportunity to socialize outside of bars.
+Frannie Peabody Center supports Go Groups by offering gay, bisexual and questioning men an opportunity to socialize outside of bars.
 Some activities include hiking, movie nights, game nights, pot lucks, discussion groups, a volleyball league, lending library, and book club.
 HIV/AIDS information and safer sex supplies are always available.